infinitest/infinitest.github.com/_doc/intellij.md

 Every time you change some code and IntelliJ recompiles it infinitest computes which tests need to be executed and rerun them.

 *Note*:
 Infinitest detect changes on the .class files but by default, IntelliJ does not compile classes when saving code.
 So Infinitest will only detect changes and run test when building project (Ctrl+F9).
 Alternatively you can configure IntelliJ to "Make project automatically" on save in `Settings->Compiler`.
 This way, you tests will be executed on save.

+The test failures are displayed:
+* As Markers in the test files
+* In the Infinitest Tool Window for the each module.

 ## Configuring Infinitest